-- a) provide adequate security and loans must be secured by: - i. a mortgage of land or other assets satisfactory to QRIDA; and/or - ii. any other security considered necessary, for example - a Specific Security Agreement over plant and machinery, or a General Securities Agreement - b) continue to carry on the small business in the defined disaster area; - c) have reasonable prospects for carrying on the small business on a viable basis with the assistance given; - d) have used all liquid assets and all normal credit sources up to normal credit limits (this will be assessed in relation to the expected cost of recovery and projected cash flow shortfalls);
+- a) provide adequate security and loans must be secured by: - i. a mortgage of land or other assets satisfactory to QRIDA; and/or

-- e) have no reasonable prospects of obtaining commercial finance to carry on the business; - f) have not received another concessional loan for loss or damage that was related to the eligible disaster; - g) have not taken excessive risks in carrying on the small business.
+- ii. any other security considered necessary, for example - a Specific Security Agreement over plant and machinery, crops, livestock or a General Securities Agreement - b) continue to carry on the primary production enterprise in the defined disaster area; - c) have reasonable prospects for carrying on the primary production enterprise on a viable basis with the assistance given; - d) have used all liquid assets and all normal credit sources up to normal credit limits (this will be assessed in relation to the expected cost of recovery and projected cash flow shortfalls); - e) have no reasonable prospects of obtaining commercial finance to carry on the enterprise; - f) have not received another concessional loan for loss or damage that was related to the eligible disaster; - g) have not taken excessive risks in carrying on the primary production enterprise.